-While polyester can usually hold up against ultraviolet rays better than nylon can, it is still a good idea to keep it out of the sun wherever possible, as over time you will start to notice damage occurring.
-This does limit polyester’s lifespan, so while it should last you for quite a few years if you take care of it, you will eventually need to get a new tent, depending on how much you use it.
+While polyester can usually hold up against ultraviolet rays better than nylon can, it is still a good idea to keep it out of the sun wherever possible, as over time you will start to notice damage occurring with any material.
+The best remedy to ensuring your polyester tent lasts for decades is to get a rain fly.

 Ultimately, the thing that makes polyester especially popular and ideal for shelters is its higher resistance to water, rough weather, and UV rays.
 Nylon is excellent for its flexibility, abrasion resistance, and strength-to-weight ratio.
 Both nylon and polyester are great cost-effective options to consider when purchasing a tent, and it comes down to personal taste and needs in deciding which one to go with, as quality varies from tent to tent.
 Some nylon tents are stronger than polyester, and vice versa, so it is a good idea to look at reviews of tents you are considering to know how reliable it will be.
 Many consider nylon to be a better option for a backpacking adventure since it’s lighter and easier to transport, while polyester makes for a great group and family camping, as well as camping during the colder months of the year.